-Sir Ranulph Fiennes is recognised as ‘The World’s Greatest Living Explorer’.
+Sir Ranulph Fiennes is ‘The World’s Greatest Living Explorer’.

-Ranulph Fiennes was born in 1944 and educated at Eton College.
-He served with the Royal Scots Greys before joining the SAS.
+Sir Ranulph Fiennes was born in 1944 and educated at Eton College.

-In 1968 he joined the army of the Sultan of Oman and was later awarded the Sultan’s Bravery Medal by HM the Queen.
+In 1968 he joined the Sultan of Oman’s army.
+Fiennes was awarded the Sultan’s Bravery Medal by HM the Queen.

-Since 1969, when he led the British Expedition on the White Nile, Ranulph Fiennes has been at the forefront of many groundbreaking exploratory expeditions.
+Since leading the British Expedition on the White Nile in 1969, Ranulph Fiennes has been at the forefront of many groundbreaking exploratory expeditions.

-“My admiration for Ran is unbounded, and thank God he exists.
-The world would be a far duller place without him”
+“My admiration for Ran is unbounded, and thank God he exists.”

 HRH Prince Charles

-- Transglobe (1979/82) – The first surface journey around the world’s polar axis during which Sir Ranulph Fiennes and Charles Burton became the first people ever to reach both Poles by surface travel.
+- Transglobe (1979/82) – This was the first surface journey around the world’s polar axis.
+As a result, Fiennes and Charles Burton became the first people to reach both Poles by surface travel.

 - Anglo-Soviet North Pole Expedition (1990/91).

-- Ubar Expedition (1991) – Discovered Ptolemy’s long-lost Atlantis of the Sands – the frankincense centre of the world.
+- Ubar Expedition (1991) – Discovered Ptolemy’s long-lost Atlantis of the Sands.

 - Pentland South Pole Expedition (1992/93) – The first unsupported crossing of the Antarctic Continent and the longest unsupported polar journey in history.

-- 7x7x7 (2003) – Ranulph Fiennes, with Dr. Mike Stroud, ran 7 marathons, in 7 days, on 7 continents.
-The challenge was completed despite Sir Ranulph suffering a major heart attack and double bypass operation just four months prior.
+- 7x7x7 (2003) – Ranulph Fiennes, with Dr Mike Stroud, ran seven marathons, in 7 days, on seven continents.
+Furthermore, Sir Ranulph completed the challenge despite having a heart attack and double bypass operation four months prior.

-- The Eiger (2007) Sir Ranulph climbed the North Face of the Eiger raising over £1.71 million for Marie Curie Cancer Care.
+- The Eiger (2007) – Climbed the North Face of the Eiger raising over £1.71 million for Marie Curie Cancer Care.

-- Everest (2009) – Sir Ranulph conquered Everest (aged 65) raising funds for Marie Curie Cancer Care.
+- Everest (2009) – Conquered Everest (aged 65) raising funds for Marie Curie Cancer Care.

-- The Coldest Journey (2013) – Sir Ranulph attempted to lead the first team on foot, across Antarctica, during the southern winter.
-He was evacuated from the Antarctic due to frostbite.
+- The Coldest journey (2013) – Attempted to lead the first team on foot, across Antarctica, during the southern winter.
+Unfortunately, due to frostbite, he was evacuated from the Antarctic.

-In 1986 Ranulph Fiennes was awarded the Polar Medal by HM the Queen for Outstanding Service to British Polar Exploration and Research.
-His late wife Virginia was the first female to be awarded the Polar Medal.
+Sir Ranulph was awarded the Polar Medal by HM the Queen in 1986 for Outstanding Service to British Polar Exploration and Research.
+Furthermore, his late wife, Virginia, was the first female to be awarded the Polar Medal.

-In 1994, he received a 2nd clasp to his Polar Medal in recognition of his outstanding achievements in Polar exploration.
-No-one else has a double clasp medal each of which acknowledges both Arctic and Antarctic achievements.
+In 1994, he received the 2nd clasp to his Polar Medal in recognition of his outstanding achievements in Polar exploration.
+No other person has a double clasp medal, each of which acknowledges both Arctic and Antarctic achievements.

-Fiennes has raised over £14.2 million for UK charities through his expeditions.
+Furthermore, Fiennes has raised over £15 million for UK charities through his expeditions.
 As a result, in 1993 he was awarded an OBE for Human Endeavour and Charitable Services.

 Ranulph Fiennes Books:

-In one of his most recent books FEAR, the world’s greatest explorer delves into his own experiences to try and explain what fear is, how it happens and how he’s overcome it so successfully.
+In one of his most recent books FEAR, the world’s greatest explorer delves into his own experiences to explain what fear is, how it happens and how he’s overcome it.

-As a leading Motivational Speaker, Sir Ranulph Fiennes draws an analogy between nature’s most dangerous and difficult challenges, and the very real day-to-day business challenges.
+As one of the world’s most famous Motivational Speakers, Sir Ranulph Fiennes draws an analogy between his most dangerous challenges and our day-to-day business challenges.

 The elements vital to the success of an expedition include teamwork, determination, patience, discipline, enthusiasm and creative thinking.
-Building a team with the right character and attitude is of paramount importance.
+Building a team with the correct character and attitude is of paramount importance.

-Persistence, tolerance, planning skills, high organisational ability, flexibility to meet and beat unexpected obstacles, goal-setting and performing under extreme pressure are clearly all factors in the success of Sir Ranulph’s remarkable endeavours.
+Persistence, planning, organisational ability, flexibility to beat unexpected obstacles, goal-setting and performing under extreme pressure are factors in the success of Sir Ranulph’s remarkable endeavours.
 The same qualities are all crucial to success in the business world.

-- Nothing is Beyond Your Reach: Personal Motivation and Determination.
+- Nothing is Beyond Your Reach: Motivation, Determination & Resilience.

 - A Commitment to Challenge: Motivation, Leadership and Teamwork.

-- The Atlantis of the Sands: The Long Search for the Lost City of Ubar.
+- Atlantis of the Sands: The Long Search for the Lost City of Ubar.

-- To the Ends of the Earth: The Transglobe expedition was the first journey around the Earth’s polar axis.
+- Transglobe – To the Ends of the Earth: Journey around the Earth’s polar axis.

 Presentations vary in length from 30 to 75 minutes and are available as a motivational keynote or after-dinner speech.

-As an after-dinner speaker, Sir Ranulph’s speeches are very witty and entertaining.
+As a top after-dinner speaker, Sir Ranulph’s speeches are witty and entertaining.
 Once you’ve heard it, you’ll never forget the ‘Sir Ranulph Fiennes fingers‘ story!

-For speaking engagements, ambassador roles, media opportunities and endorsements please contact us and speak to an agent for Sir Ranulph Fiennes.
+For speaking engagements, brand partnerships and media opportunities, please contact us and speak to the Sir Ranulph Fiennes agent.